sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Custom Obect Normal has been renamed to Custom Surface Norma to be in line wit Maris Vocabulary.

+######FBM+
+FBM+ now uses a different algorithm, giving more predicatable results with less overall 'flowing' of features across the surface when changing sliders

 ######Adjustments - General